arpitpatelsitapur/ML-projects/README.md

 **Attention Contributors and Users:**

-Some datasets, due to their size exceeding GitHub's 100 MB limit, are not uploaded to this repository.
+Some datasets(like `creditcard.csv`,`newsdata-train.csv`), due to their size exceeding GitHub's 100 MB limit, are not uploaded to this repository.
 You can find and download these datasets from the following sources:

 - **Kaggle:** [Kaggle Datasets](https://www.kaggle.com/datasets)